Psykotikism/Mutant_Tanks/README.md

 **hmmmmm** - For showing me how to pick a random character out of a dynamic string.

-**Mi.Cura** - For reporting issues, giving me ideas, and overall continuous support.
+**Mi.Cura** - For reporting issues, giving me ideas, and overall support.

 **emsit** - For reporting issues and helping with parts of the code.